City: Middle Ages

-In the remnants of the Roman Empire, cities of late antiquity gained independence but soon lost population and importance.
-The locus of power in the West shifted to Constantinople and to the ascendant Islamic civilization with its major cities Baghdad, Cairo, and Córdoba.
-From the 9th through the end of the 12th century, Constantinople, capital of the Eastern Roman Empire, was the largest and wealthiest city in Europe, with a population approaching 1 million.
+The dissolution of the Roman Empire in the West was connected with profound changes in urban fabric of western Europe.
+In places where Roman administration quickly weakened urbanism went through a profound crisis, even if it continued to remain an important symbolic factor.
+In regions like Italy or Spain cities diminished in size but nevertheless continued to play a key role in both the economy and government.
+Late antique cities in the East were also undergoing intense transformations, with increased political participation of the crowds and demographic fluctuations.
+Christian communities and their doctrinal differences increasingly shaped the urban fabric.
+The locus of power shifted to Constantinople and to the ascendant Islamic civilization with its major cities Baghdad, Cairo, and Córdoba.
+From the 9th through the end of the 12th century, Constantinople, the capital of the Eastern Roman Empire, was the largest and wealthiest city in Europe, with a population approaching 1 million.
 The Ottoman Empire gradually gained control over many cities in the Mediterranean area, including Constantinople in 1453.

-In the Holy Roman Empire, beginning in the 12th century, free imperial cities such as Nuremberg, Strasbourg, Frankfurt, Basel, Zurich, Nijmegen became a privileged elite among towns having won self-governance from their local lord or having been granted self-governanace by the emperor and being placed under his immediate protection.
+In the Holy Roman Empire, beginning in the 12th century, free imperial cities such as Nuremberg, Strasbourg, Frankfurt, Basel, Zürich, and Nijmegen became a privileged elite among towns having won self-governance from their local lord or having been granted self-governance by the emperor and being placed under his immediate protection.
 By 1480, these cities, as far as still part of the empire, became part of the Imperial Estates governing the empire with the emperor through the Imperial Diet.

-By the 13th and 14th centuries, some cities become powerful states, taking surrounding areas under their control or establishing extensive maritime empires.
-In Italy medieval communes developed into city-states including the Republic of Venice and the Republic of Genoa.
+By the 13th and 14th centuries, some cities had become powerful states, taking surrounding areas under their control or establishing extensive maritime empires.
+In Italy, medieval communes developed into city-states including the Republic of Venice and the Republic of Genoa.
 In Northern Europe, cities including Lübeck and Bruges formed the Hanseatic League for collective defense and commerce.
 Their power was later challenged and eclipsed by the Dutch commercial cities of Ghent, Ypres, and Amsterdam.
-Similar phenomena existed elsewhere, as in the case of Sakai, which enjoyed a considerable autonomy in late medieval Japan.
+Similar phenomena existed elsewhere, as in the case of Sakai, which enjoyed considerable autonomy in late medieval Japan.